-Manila is huge city in Philippines that serves as the country’s capital and center for transportation, business and education.
+Manila is a huge city in the Philippines that serves as the country’s capital and center for transportation, business, and education.
 Manila city is reputed as being a polluted and congested concrete jungle.
-Unfortunately, since there are many tourist destinations in Philippines, most travelers simply overlook Manila as just a stop over and quickly proceed on to other islands and provinces in the nation.
+Unfortunately, since there are many tourist destinations in the Philippines, most travelers simply overlook Manila as just a stopover and quickly proceed on to other islands and provinces in the nation.

 Somehow, most people who have traveled to Manila seem to agree that it really deserves the not so good reputation it has earned over the years.
 However, on the brighter side, the city is developing rapidly and has great experiences and a rich history to offer.
 Presently, Manila city is culturally complicated but full of life at the same time.
 Nightlife in Manila seems varied but has a colorful cultural heritage.

 Divided into 16 districts, each district in Manila has its distinctive cuisine, culture, and history.
 Most of the locals in Manila appear just like Asians who can speak English fluently but jeans and T-shirts are the dominant type of clothing.
 With it presently emerging glass and steel skyscrapers that dot the skyline, it’s no doubt that Manila is on the road to modernization and its future is quite bright.
 While Manila is not a favorite city for many tourists for some unknown reasons, it is honest to say that the city has many tourist sites especially along its bay.